BA(Hons) Marketing (with Foundation Year)

 It recently received a UWE Bristol grant to run marketing workshops for local businesses, including a re-branding project with the UWE Students' Union.

 Careers / Further study

-Bristol has a vibrant and growing marketing sector and employers highly value and recognise our course and students.
-UWE Bristol has established good links with organisations and, as a result, past graduates have secured roles in brand management, market research, direct marketing, social marketing, advertising and sports marketing with multinationals and SMEs such as the RFU, Intel and GlaxoSmithKline.
+Bristol has a vibrant and growing marketing sector and employers highly value our course and students.
+Our graduates have secured brand management, advertising and marketing roles with multinationals such as the Rugby Football Union, Intel and GlaxoSmithKline.

-Many students also take up graduate management schemes in both public and private sector, go onto further study, set up their own business or progress to teaching or research careers.
+Many students take up graduate management schemes in the public and private sector, or set up their own business.
+Others go on to further study and teaching or research careers.

 Indicative Additional Costs

 Your overall entitlement to funding is based on how long the course is that you're registered on.
 Standard funding is allocated based on the standard number of years that your course lasts, plus one additional year.